Summer 2025

 group only |

 For families with swimmers in more than one volunteer jobs requirement category (for example, a swimmer in the Little Rays group and a swimmer in the 9-10s group), the higher of the two volunteer jobs requirements applies (not both).
-For example, if a family has a Little Ray swimmer and 9-year old swimmer (9-10s), the family would be required to complete 8 job shifts plus 2 at Crossings Challenge (the higher of the jobs requirements for Little Rays or 9-10s).
+Following the Little Rays + 9-10 swimmer example, the family would be considered a Youth Family and required to complete 2 jobs shifts at Crossings Challenge and 7 jobs shifts in the rest of the season (the higher of the jobs requirements for Little Rays or 9-10s).

 JOB PENALTIES